tkey/tkey/README.md

 4. At verifier's interface (where you obtain client id), please use baseUrl/redirect (eg: http://localhost:3000/serviceworker/redirect) as the redirect_uri where baseUrl is the one passed while instantiating tkey

-Now we can proceed to the basic usage, for your own application reach out to hello@tor.us to get your verifier spun up on the testnet today!!
+Now we can proceed to the basic usage.
+For your own applications, please signup on developer.tor.us

 ### Basic Usage